.k8s Loading last commit info...

 Step 5 — Deploy

-kubectl apply -f .k8s/resources.yaml
+kubectl apply -f .k8s/serviceaccount.yaml

-• ServiceAccount / Role / RoleBinding — RBAC for the webhook pod to read the credentials secret
+• ServiceAccount / Role / RoleBinding / ClusterRole / ClusterRoleBinding — RBAC for the webhook

-• Deployment — the PHP webhook service
+• Deployment — the PHP webhook service with both Premium and Geo DNS credentials

 • Service — exposes the webhook on port 80 inside the cluster